openresearchlabs/Kumaraswamy2024/README.md

 The data files in the data/ folder include:

-Details on the manuscript figures
+Details on data used in the figures:
 - Figures_Source Data.txt

 HITChip taxonomic abundance profiles at different levels of resolution: